-We never like to accept it, but it’s the time of year where we start noticing the evenings getting that little bit shorter each day, and the chill of winter on the horizon.
-Just because it’s getting colder and darker though, it doesn’t mean fewer walks with our beloved pups.
+We never like to accept it, but it’s the time of year where we start noticing the evenings getting shorter each day, and the chill of winter on the horizon.
+Just because it’s getting colder and darker though, it doesn’t mean walking the dog is not just as important.
 In fact, a crisp Autumn walk on a sunny afternoon is hard to beat!

-With the nights drawing in however, comes additional dangers when out and about in low-light conditions, making it even more important to take measures to keep us and our dog’s safe when walking.
+With the nights drawing in however, comes additional dangers when out walking the dog in low-light conditions, making it even more important to take measures to keep us and our dog’s safe when walking.

 The best way of ensuring you and your dog will be hard to miss in low-light conditions is by using reflective clothing and apparel.
 A huge range of reflective products can be found on the market from dog coats and collars to simple and budget-friendly high-vis vests for owners to wear.
-Quality is important too, and choosing products with industry leading reflective components, such as 3M reflectors, means that the reflective safety can be assured.
+Quality is important too, and choosing products with industry leading reflective components, such as 3M reflectors, means that the reflective safety can be assured when walking the dog.

 Combining reflective clothing with a light source for you, and your dog, is both an extra safety measure as well as a great way to find your dog if they have an adventurous tendency, especially in darker environments such as woods or unlit paths.
 A light that will easily attach to your dog’s collar means they should be noticeable even from far away.
 It’s worth exploring different light colours too.
 Red light for example has the greatest wavelength of any colour on the visible spectrum, meaning it can usually be seen from greater distances.
 Using a blue light is also said to occasionally have a preventative effect on accidents, due to its association with emergency services.

-These tips should help when considering the changing seasons ahead, and with the added danger that low visibility brings during the winter months, pet insurance is also an important consideration given the increased possibility of road-based accidents.
+These tips should help when walking the dog during the changing seasons, and with the added danger that low visibility brings during the winter months, dog insurance is also an important consideration given the increased possibility of road-based accidents.
 We suggest taking out a good quality pet insurance product to help protect your pet should any unfortunate accidents occur.

-For more information on Vetsure’s Lifetime Pet Insurance options, click here
+Find out more about Vetsure’s Lifetime Pet Insurance options.